42BV/restzilla/README.md

 # Restzilla

 The purpose of [Restzilla](https://github.com/42BV/restzilla) is to dynamically generate REST endpoints for entity CRUD.
 In contrast to Spring DATA REST, Restzilla follows the Controller-Service-Repository architectural pattern.
 Restzilla is build on convention over configuration, resulting in very minimal amounts of code with optimal functionality.
-But we are also very flexible, enabling simple overwrites in each architural layer.
+It is also possible to overwrite functionality in each architectural layer.

 ## Features ##